Wolverine971/9takes/src/blog/people/celebrities/Kourtney-Kardashian.md

 > **Disclaimer** This analysis of Kourtney Kardashian's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Kourtney.

+<p class="firstLetter">You've seen her on TV, in the tabloids, and across social media platforms.
+Kourtney Kardashian, the oldest sibling in the Kardashian-Jenner clan, is more than a reality TV star.
+Today, we dive deeper into Kourtney's persona, suggesting her as an illustrative example of Enneagram Type 1 - The Perfectionist.</p>

 <details>
 <summary class="accordion">TL;DR: Why Kourtney Kardashian is an Enneagram type 1</summary>
 <div class="panel">